Skip to main content

 • Use the varifocal capability intentionally

-• Narrow the scene when identification is more important than broad coverage
+• Narrow the scene when identification is more important than coverage

 Stream / Codec